Kentucky Hypoxic Ischemic Encephalopathy Attorneys

 Dedicated HIE lawyers serving families throughout Louisville and Lexington

-If you have recently had a child who has suffered HIE at the hands of a negligent healthcare professional, contact the team at Wilt & Associates for a free consultation on how to proceed.
+If you have recently had a child who has suffered HIE at the hands of a negligent healthcare professional, contact the team at Wilt Injury Lawyers for a free consultation on how to proceed.
 Our Kentucky birth injury attorneys are happy to offer advice and guidance on your case and your best approach to pursuing it.
 You can contact our offices by phone at 502-253-9110 or fill out our contact form today to schedule a free consultation.
 We maintain offices in Lexington and Louisville, and proudly serve clients throughout Kentucky.